 Our elevator accident lawyers help people who have been injured in elevator-related accidents.
 The harsh reality is that approximately 17,000 people in the U.S. get injured in elevator accidents every year.
-Accident victims and their family members deserve fair compensation for their injuries.
+You and your family members deserve fair compensation for your injuries.

-A personal injury attorney can file an elevator accident lawsuit on behalf of injured victims.
+A personal injury attorney can file an elevator accident lawsuit on your behalf.
 These suits are typically based on any of the following legal theories:

 - products liability (in cases involving faulty elevators), and